-Routine vaccines, including influenza vaccination, should be updated.
-In addition, a number of travel-related vaccines warrant consideration:
+Routine vaccines, including influenza vaccine, should be updated.
+In addition, long-term travelers should be aware of any vaccine requirements at their destination, either for employment, schooling, or entry.
+A number of travel-related vaccines warrant consideration:

 - Hepatitis A and typhoid vaccines are appropriate given the cumulative risk, although the traveler should be aware that the latter does not provide full protection.

 - Travel-associated hepatitis B infections are rare, but the risk for travelers may be higher than for nontravelers, and the vaccine should be considered for all long-term travelers and expatriates.